AISHK invites you join us and inspire personal excellence, passion, and action in the global citizens of tomorrow.

 Role Statement:

-The Specialist teacher reports to the Head of Chinese (R-6) and Head of Chinese and Languages (Years 7-12) and Head of Division to deliver an outstanding Chinese language programme within the school.
-This role involves close liaison with Primary and Secondary teaching staff.
+The Arts Specialist reports to the Head of Primary and works collaboratively with the Deputy Heads of Primary to deliver an outstanding Arts programme to Reception to Year 6 students within the school.
+This role involves close liaison with the Head of Performing Arts and other visual arts and performing arts teaching staff.

 Essential Criteria: